 - 1 teaspoon pure almond extract

-- Raw pistachio nuts, chopped or halved, for topping
+- Raw pistachio nuts, chopped or halved, for addin

 - In a food processor cream avocado and agave syrup.

-- Add raw almond milk and almond extract until well blended.
+- Add raw almond milk, almond extract, and sprinkle top with xanthan gum, if using.
+Blend constantly until well blended.
 Scrape sides if needed.

-- Turn on ice cream machine and pour mixture in.
+- Turn on ice cream machine and pour in mixture.

 - The last 5 minutes, add pistachio nuts or any desired add-in.